-Ind 53.25 Steel joist construction.
-(1) DEFINITION.
+Ind 53.25 Steel joist construction (1) Definition.
 Steel joist construction shall consist of decks or top slabs defined in section Ind 53.25 (7), supported by separate steel members referred to as steel joists.
 Any steel member suitable for supporting floors and roofs between the main supporting girders, trusses, beams, or walls when used as hereinafter stipulated shall be known as a "steel joist".
 Such steel joists may be made of hot or cold formed sections, strip or sheet steel, riveted or welded together, or by expanding.

-- (2) LIMITS OF SPAN AND SPACING.
-The span of steel joists shall not exceed 24 times the depth of the steel portion of the steel joist.
-The span of open web steel joists shall not exceed 550 times the least radius of gyration of the top chord around a vertical axis, and in case the top chord consists of a flat top section continuous with a center web, the radius of gyration of the top plate alone shall be taken. - (a) The spacing of steel joists shall not exceed 24 inches on centers for floors nor 30 inches on centers for roofs, except when used to support steel or wood roof decks.
-In no case shall the spacing exceed the safe span of the top slab, deck, or flooring over the said joists. - (b) Where these spans or spacings are exceeded the requirements for steel joist construction shall not apply, but the steel members shall be designed in accordance with the requirements of section Ind 53.24. - (3) MATERIALS.
-All steel used shall conform to the "Standard Specifications for Steel for Bridges and Buildings" (A.S.T.M.
-Serial Designation: A7-39).
-All steel joists shall receive one coat of asphalt base paint applied by dipping or spraying, or an equivalent protective covering, before leaving the shop. - (4) Design of steel joists.
-An open web steel joist built up of bars or other sections, or one fabricated by expanding a rolled section, shall be designed as a truss.
-The compressive stress in chord members and diagonals of the joist shall not exceed those given in section Ind 53.24, for main members.
-The tensile stress shall not exceed 18000 pounds per square inch in any member.
-The minimum shear to be used in designing the web members at any point in an open web steel joist shall not be less than 50% of the required maximum end reaction for such steel joist.
+- (2) LIMIT OF SPAN AND SPACING.
+The clear span of steel joist shall not exceed 24 times the depth of the steel portion of the steel joist. - (a) The spacing of steel joist shall not exceed 24 inches on centers for floors.
+In no case shall the joist spacing exceed the safe span of the top slab, deck, or flooring over the said joist.
+The spacing of steel joist for roofs shall not exceed the safe span of the top slab or roof deck. - (b) Where these spans or spacings are exceeded, the requirements for steel joist construction shall not apply, but the steel members shall be designed in accordance with the requirements of section Ind 53.24. - (3) MATERIALS.
+All steel joist used in the construction of buildings and structures shall be fabricated from materials of uniform quality and free from defects that would impair the strength or stability of the structure. - (a) All steel joist shall receive one coat of asphalt base paint or an equivalent protective covering before leaving the fabricating shop.

-(a) A solid web steel joist shall be designed as a beam in accordance with the requirements of section Ind 53.24, except that the basic working stress shall not exceed 18000 pounds per square inch.
+Note: It will be the policy of the industrial commission to approve, subject to the provisions of this section, steel joist that conform to the following Standard Specifications of the American Society for Testing Materials.

+- 1. Steel for bridges and buildings, A.S.T.M.
+Designation A-7.
+2. Flat rolled carbon sterl sheets of structural quality, Grade C, A.S.T.M.
+Designation A 23. - Designation A 245.
+3. Hot rolled carbon steel strip of structural quality, Grade C, A.S.T.M.
+Designation A 303. - (4) DESIGN OF STEEL JOIST.
+An open web steel joist built up of bars or other sections, or one fabricated by expanding a rolled section shall be designed as a truss.
+The compressive stress in chord members and diagonals of the joist shall not exceed those given in section Ind 53.24 for main members.
+The tensile stress shall not exceed 20,000 pounds per square inch in any member.
+The minimum shear to be used in designing the web members at any point in an open web steel joist shall not be less than 50 per cent of the required maximum and reaction for such steel joist. - (a) A solid web steel joist shall be designed as a beam in accordance with the requirements of section Ind 53 24. - (b) In the completed structure, the top chords of open web steel joist or the top flanges of solid web steel joist may be considered as being stayed laterally when the deck or top slab over the steel joist complies with the provisions of section Ind 53.25 (7).